 Composite fillings, which are made of resin and glass, are soft when applied.
 This means they in essence “melt” into the cavity.

 Need a filling?
-Don’t hesitate to visit our office or give us a call on (253) 770-0198 to schedule an appointment.
+Don’t hesitate to visit our office or give us a call on (253) 770-0198 to schedule an appointment with our cosmetic dentist.

 - Cosmetic Dentistry: Crown Lengthening - December 14, 2018

 - Get Rid of Bad Breath and Enjoy Fresh Breath - December 14, 2018

 - What Problems can Teeth Grinding Cause? - September 28, 2018

 - Root Canal vs Extraction Pros & Cons - August 23, 2018

 - 5 Best Teeth Whitening Tips for Adults - April 24, 2018